-The act provides that the additional \$50 of the mandatory OVI fines imposed by the act under R.C.
-4511.19(G)(1)(a)(iii), (G)(1)(b)(iii), (G)(1)(c)(iii), (G)(1)(d)(iii), and (G)(1)(e)(iii) and discussed in the prior five paragraphs must be deposited into the special projects fund of the court in which the offender was convicted and that is established under R.C.
+The bill provides that the additional \$50 of the mandatory OVI fines imposed under R.C.
+4511.19(G)(1)(a)(iii), (G)(1)(b)(iii),(G)(1)(c)(iii),(G)(1)(d)(iii), and (G)(1)(e)(iii) that are imposed by the bill and discussed in the prior five paragraphs must be deposited into the special projects fund of the court in which the offender was convicted and that is established under R.C.
 2303.201(E)(1) or R.C.
-1901.26(B)(1), to be used exclusively to cover the cost of immobilizing or disabling devices, including certified ignition interlock devices and remote alcohol monitoring devices for indigent offenders who are required by a judge to use either of these devices.
-If the county or municipal corporation in which the offender was convicted does not have such a special projects fund, the \$50 must be deposited into the Indigent Drivers Interlock and Alcohol Monitoring Fund under R.C.
+1901.26(B)(1), to be used exclusively to cover the cost of immobilizing or disabling devices, including certified ignition interlock devices, and remote alcohol monitoring devices for indigent offenders who are required by a judge to use either of these devices.
+If the county or municipal corporation in which the offender was convicted does not have a special projects fund that is established under R.C.
+2303.201(E)(1) or R.C.
+1901.26(B)(1), the \$50 must be deposited into the Indigent Drivers Interlock and Alcohol Monitoring Fund under R.C.
 4511.191(I).
 (R.C.
 4511.19(G)(5)(e).)

 Cost of an assessment.
-The act provides that expenditures from a county indigent drivers alcohol treatment fund, a county juvenile indigent drivers alcohol treatment fund, or a municipal indigent drivers alcohol treatment fund may be made upon the order of a county, juvenile, or municipal court judge to pay for the cost of an assessment of a person convicted of or found to be a juvenile traffic offender for state OVI or a substantially equivalent municipal ordinance by an alcohol and drug addiction program described in the previous paragraphs if the person is determined by the court to be unable to pay the cost of the assessment.
+The bill provides that expenditures from a county indigent drivers alcohol treatment fund, a county juvenile indigent drivers alcohol treatment fund, or a municipal indigent drivers alcohol treatment fund may be made upon the order of a county, juvenile, or municipal court judge to pay for the cost of an assessment of a person convicted of or found to be a juvenile traffic offender for state OVI by an alcohol and drug addiction program described in the previous paragraphs if the person is determined by the court to be unable to pay the cost of the assessment.
 In addition, upon exhaustion of moneys in the Indigent Drivers Interlock and Alcohol Monitoring Fund for the use of an alcohol monitoring device, a judge may use moneys in one of those local indigent drivers alcohol treatment funds to pay for the continued use of an electronic continuous alcohol monitoring device by an offender or juvenile traffic offender.
 (R.C.
 4511.191(H)(3).)